Non-Degree Seeking Students

 Transcript Processing Center

-Applicants for the Applied Economics or Communication programs must follow the same application process as degree-seeking students.
+Applicants for all programs must follow the same application process as degree-seeking students.
 Please refer to the program-specific web pages for admissions requirements.